Haotong0509/Haotong0509.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Mr Haotong Xu is a PhD student in the School of Mechanical, Medical & Process Engineering (MMPE), Queensland University of Technology (QUT).
+Mr Haotong Xu is a PhD student in the School of Mechanical, Medical & Process Engineering, Queensland University of Technology (QUT).
 He has a dual BEng in Internet of Things Engineering from Beijing University of Posts and Telecommunications (BUPT) and Queen Mary University of London (QMUL), and a MSc in Computer Science from the University of Hong Kong (HKU).

 My research interest includes deep learning, computer vision, medical image processing, CT coronary angiography (CTCA).
 My current project focus on enhancing the diagnosis of coronary artery disease through deep learning methods.
 <!--